apostrophecms/apostrophe-seo/README.md

       minWordsOnPage: 400
     },
     headers: {
-      // Passing some headers here if necessary
+      // Passing some headers if necessary
     }
   }
 ```